 We recommend a thorough evaluation and obtaining a full medical history, physical exam and x-ray imaging prior to any surgical planning with AR assistance.
 Please contact us to learn more!

 Yes, this is the wave of the future.
 This is starting in spine surgery but spine surgery but is anticipated to quickly evolve and be used anytime a surgeon needs to review a patient’s x-rays or scans during a surgical procedure, this technology gives the surgeon the ability to simultaneously see imaging and think about the patient.
-There is an almost limitless applications for many different types of information That surgeons may use to help patients during medical procedure. during medical procedure.
-Spine surgery is constantly advancing – the ability to have information easily available and customizable depending on what the patient and surgeon need is very exciting.
+Spine surgery is constantly advancing – the ability to have information easily available and customizable depending on what the patient and surgeon needs is very exciting.

 This technology has not been readily available as it was in development for many years.
 This requires many technical logical and software advancements, and also rigorous testing for medical safety.
 It is another great step in the evolution of technology and how it can help us to improve how we take care.